-Karen Ingham is an artist, writer, and curator.
+Karen Ingham is an interdisciplinary artist-designer and filmmaker.
 She was born in England and raised in the United States, Germany and Norway.
-She gained an MPhil with the University of Wales in 2001 and a PhD in 2006 with research into historical and contemporary art and science collaborations in the anatomical theatre.
-In 2009 and she was awarded a Major Creative Wales Arts Prize to develop new ideas around identity, transience, mutability and synthesis.
-Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin and Edinburgh Film Festivals, the Enter3 Festival Prague, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
-She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, and Seren Books.
+She gained an MPhil and a PhD with the University of Wales for her research into historical and contemporary art and science collaborations in the biomedical domain.
+She is an awardee of a Major Creative Wales Arts Prize and of AHRC and Wellcome Trust awards.
+Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin, Sundance, and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
+She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, Seren Books and CG Publishing.